 - A. Access the Router's web-based utility by going to http://192.168.1.1 or the IP address of the Router.
 Go to the Advanced => Port Forwarding tab. - B. Disable or remove the entries you have entered for forwarding.
-Keep this information in case you want to use it at a later time. - C. Click the DMZ Host tab. - D. Enter the Ethernet adapter's IP address of the computer you want exposed to the Internet.
-This will bypass the NAT firewall for that computer.
+Keep this information in case you want to use it at a later time. - C. Go to the Setup => Security tab. - D. Select Enable next to DMZ.
+In the DMZ Host IP Address field, enter the IP address of the computer you want exposed to the Internet.
+This will bypass the NAT technology for that computer.
 Please refer to "Appendix D: Finding the MAC Address and IP Address for Your Ethernet Adapter" for details on getting an IP address.